 Units of measure

 - Most units of measure (SI units recommended) are abbreviated (without expansion) when used with numerals, in parenthetical text, and in a virgule construction.
-However, abbreviations for measures of time (day, hour, millisecond, minute, month, second, week, and year) should be used only in a virgule construction, in parenthetical text, and in tables and figures.
+However, abbreviations for measures of time (d, h, ms, min, mo, s, wk, and y) should be used only in a virgule construction; in parenthetical text; and in tables, figures, and textboxes.
+The expanded units (day, hour, millisecond, minute, month, second, week, and year) should be used in running text.
 Copyeditors are encouraged to consult the AMA Manual of Style, section 13.12 (11th edition), for specific examples and spell out uncommon abbreviations at first mention with the abbreviated form in parentheses.

 - Note that per the AMA section 17.3.2, the same symbol is used for single and multiple quantities; unit symbols are not expressed in the plural form.